Branching Out: new charcoal drawings take shape

 Here's the website link if you would like to know more: https://www.spencerhousegallery.co.uk/product-page/the-gift-new-charcoal-drawings

-They're available from now and at our Whitsun Pride of Place show https://www.spencerhousegallery.co.uk/events-exhibitions
+They're available from now and will be on display at our Whitsun Pride of Place show on the North Cotswold border, running 22-25 and 28-31 May, 10am-5pm each day, with an open evening on Friday 22 May 5.30-8pm https://www.spencerhousegallery.co.uk/events-exhibitions

 Really enjoyed reading this update about the new charcoal drawings taking shape at Spencer House Gallery because it’s always fascinating to see artists exploring the raw, expressive potential of charcoal as a medium, and it sounds like the work on show captures a lot of that immediacy and energy that makes drawing such a powerful form of artistic expression.
 Charcoal has such a long history in art, from early 20th-century explorations in abstraction by artists like Georgia O’Keeffe to the detailed portrait studies of Sir Stanley Spencer, and it’s great to see contemporary work that feels connected to that lineage while also bringing something fresh to the table .
 The post really makes me want to visit in person to…